 Paris is always a good idea whether you’re a lover of art, architecture, history or especially food.
 The city is nothing short of a veritable smorgasbord with temptations hiding in plain site on every street and in every arrondissement.

-We first visited Paris together in 2012 and have since revisited a half dozen times including three trips in 2019 and one in 2020.
+We first visited Paris together in 2012 and have since revisited a half dozen times including three trips in 2019, one in 2020 and yet again in 2022.
 If you’re suspecting that Paris is one of our very favorite food cities in Europe, you are correct.

 The restaurants in Paris are our raison d’être.
-From gastronomic Michelin starred temples like Pierre Gagnaire to intimate, energetic, internationally influenced dining rooms like Le Rigmarole to classic bistros like Paul Bert, the powerhouse dining doesn’t stop.
+From gastronomic Michelin starred temples like L’Arpege to intimate, energetic, internationally influenced dining rooms like Le Rigmarole to classic bistros like Paul Bert, the powerhouse dining doesn’t stop.

 Paris has bargains for people like us who are willing to do some research and make advance reservations.
 But this this is also a city that justifies a splurge or two because it’s Paris after all.

-Also, check out the city’s vast range of internationally influenced dining – Japanese, Chinese, Italian and Israeli.
+We also love the city’s vast range of internationally influenced dining – Japanese, Chinese, Italian and Israeli.
 It’s all there.
+Plus, the wine flows freely and there’s nothing wrong with that.

 We stopped in Charleston during our 2016 US road trip and dove right into the city’s dining scene by eating at FIG and Husk.
 The two nationally-recognized restaurants wowed us with their modern interpretations of Southern foods like Carolina Gold Rice and locally raised pork.